Efaz95/lyrics_analyzer/README.md

 # lyrics_scrapper
-Not used to any commercial purposes.
+lyrics not used for any commercial purposes.
 Just a college project.